localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 ### Build Application Code

-Start by clone the AWS sample repository.
+Begin by cloning the AWS sample repository.
 We will use the [S3 Sink](https://github.com/aws-samples/amazon-managed-service-for-apache-flink-examples/tree/main/java/S3Sink) application in this example.

 {{< command >}}